heleeha/heleeha.github.io/essays/ui-frameworks.md

       </div>
   </div>

+ ## Web page using UI Semantic
 After making the web page using only raw HTML and CSS I tried making it using UI Semantic.
-In these images you can see the different attemts first in a big window, then in a narrower window.
+In the images underneath you can see the different attemts first in a big window to the left, then in a narrower window.
 You can clearly see from these images that the webpage using UI Semantic looks a lot more modern and that it actually adjusts when the window is adjusted.
+You can still see the whole menu in one line and all the collumns and headers are visible.
+Using containers to get the page to adjust makes it a lot easier to make web pages.
+Having different elements, collections, views and modules makes it possible to design a modern web page quickly and it has almost everything you would want for building your page.
+On the other hand it is not possible to customize everything exactly as you may want to.

   <div class="ui two column grid">
   <div class="column">